ueberdosis/hocuspocus/docs/provider/events.md

 Events are a great way to react to different states, for example when the provider has successfully connected.
 You can choose to bind event listeners on initialization or later, that’s up to you.

 ## Option 1: Configuration
-Passing event listeners feels very clean and makes sure they are registered during initialization.
+Passing event listeners to the constructor ensures they are registered during initialization.

 ```js
 const provider = new HocuspocusProvider({